-With this system, there will also be less pressure for kids in 10th and 12th class who have to prepare for their Board Examinations.
+With this system, there will also be less pressure for kids in the 10th and 12th classes who have to prepare for their Board Examinations.
 Their load will be distributed much more evenly.
 Another change regarding the Board Exams has been that instead of conducting just one examination which contains all the weightage and burden collectively, there will be multiple opportunities to gain marks, thus reducing the pressure.
-Along with internal assessment, the collective weightage of a single exam will drop.
+Along with an internal assessment, the collective weightage of a single exam will drop.

 6. Opportunity for free and compulsory higher education

 The Right to Education limit has been extended from 5-14 year-olds to 3-18 year-olds.
-This will translate to many more children pursuing higher secondary-education as well as a college education.
+This will translate to many more children pursuing higher secondary education as well as a college education.
 Previously, it was often observed that the missing link was that after the government provided education till 14, children weren’t able to continue to go on to pursue higher education because of financial issues, family pressure to get a job, or other societal hurdles being thrown in their way.

 1. Decreased value of the Master's degree